-The Langdons prospecting permit (PP 60893) is located in the Paporoa goldfield, approximately 50km SW of Reefton (Figure 1).
-The Greenland Group rocks that host the mineralisation in the Reefton goldfield also outcrop in a NE trending belt, 25kms to the west.
-This belt of Greenland Group rocks hosts the historical Langdons and Croesus gold and antimony mines (Figure 2).
+The prospecting permit application (PPA) area is located on the West Coast of the South Island, approximately 50km SW of Reefton (Figure 1).
+The Greenland Group rocks that host the mineralisation in the Reefton Goldfield also outcrop in a NE trending belt, 25kms to the west of the goldfield.
+This belt of Greenland Group rocks hosts the historical Langdons and Croesus gold mines.